openSUSE:Packaging Conventions RPM Macros

 As with %_docdir, the %doc tag need not be used together with %_mandir in the %files section.
 It is done automatically for this directory.

-%desktop_database_post / %desktop_database_postun
+%desktop_database_post / %desktop_database_postun (deprecated)

-BuildRequires: hicolor-icon-theme
+BuildRequires: desktop-file-utils

-BuildRequires: desktop-file-utils is not needed if BuildRequires: update-desktop-files is already added to the specfile preamble, as the latter already requires desktop-file-utils package.
+is already added to the specfile preamble, as the latter already requires desktop-file-utils package.%define

 This macro is used to define custom macros inside a specific spec file.
 Use this as a placeholder for recurring words like a custom name for the package